OPM/pyopmspe11/docs/_sources/related.rst.txt

 Related
 =======

-Below are some packages following the same configuration-file-to-postprocessing-folder approach; check them out 🙂.
+Below are some tools that might be of interest; check them out 🙂.

 *************
 pyopmnearwell